sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/graphite/index.md

 If you don't run Graphite on default port you can change that to by <code>--graphite.port</code>.

-If your instance is behind authentication yoy can use <code>--graphite.auth</code> with the format **user:password**.
+If your instance is behind authentication you can use <code>--graphite.auth</code> with the format **user:password**.

-If you use a specifc port for the user inteface (and where we send the annotations) you can change that with <code>--graphite.httpPort</code>.
+If you use a specifc port for the user interface (and where we send the annotations) you can change that with <code>--graphite.httpPort</code>.

 If you use a different web host for Graphite than your default host, you can change that with <code>--graphite.webHost</code>.
 If you don't use a specific web host, the default domain will be used.